jimhigson/oboe.js/README.md

-**Oboe.js** takes a fresh appraoch to AJAX for web applications by providing a progressive version of http's request-response pattern.
-It provides a transport that sits somewhere between streaming and downloading and a JSON parser that sits somewhere between SAX and DOM.
-It doesn't have any external dependencies and doesn't care which other libraries you need it to speak to.
+**Oboe.js** takes a fresh appraoch to AJAX for web applications by wrapping a progressive interface arround https's standard request-response model.
+It glues a transport that sits **somewhere between streaming and downloading** onto to a **JSON parser that sits somewhere between SAX and DOM**.
+It is small enough to be a [http://microjs.com/#](Micro-library), doesn't have any external dependencies and doesn't care which other libraries you need it to speak to.

+Oboe makes it really easy to start using json from a response before the ajax request completes; or even if it never completes.

 # API

-**Oboe** exposes only one globally available object, ```window.oboe```.
+Oboe exposes only one globally available object, ```window.oboe```.
 You can start a new AJAX call and recieve a new Oboe instance by calling:

 ```oboe.fetch(String url)```